gorpipe/gor/documentation/src/command/ATMAX.rst

 =====
 ATMAX
 =====
 The :ref:`ATMAX` command allows you to select a single row based on a maximum value of a defined column.
-Note that the column needs to be a number.
+Note that the column is treated as a number by default, to do a string comparison use the ``-s`` option.

 Using **ATMAX** in a nor query will give an error if ``binsize`` input parameter is used.